 The Mill, located near Blanding, Utah, processes ore mined from the Four Corners region of the United States, as well as Alternate Feed Materials that can originate worldwide.
 The Mill is the only operating conventional uranium mill in the U.S. and the only operating facility in the U.S. with the ability to recover vanadium from primary ore sources.
-The Mill is licensed to process an average of 2,000 tons of ore per day and to produce approximately 8.0 million pounds of U3O8 per year.
-The Mill has separate circuits to process conventional uranium and vanadium ores, as well as Alternate Feed Materials and REEs.
+The Mill is licensed to process an average of 2,000 tons of ore per day and to produce approximately 8.0 million pounds of U_3O_8 per year.

 For the last several years, no mines have operated commercially in the vicinity of the Mill due to low uranium prices.
 As a result, in recent years, Mill activities have focused on processing Alternate Feed Materials for the recovery of uranium under multiple toll processing arrangements, as well as Alternate Feed Materials for our own account.
 Additionally, in recent years, the Mill has recovered dissolved vanadium through its Pond Return program from the Mill's tailings management system that was not fully recovered during the Mill's prior forty years of operations.
-During the six months ended June 30, 2023, Mill activities focused primarily on processing monazite sands for the recovery of uranium and production of RE Carbonate and on construction of the modifications and improvements in the Mill's SX building required to begin commercial REE separation later in 2023 or early 2024.
+During the nine months ended September 30, 2023, Mill activities focused primarily on processing monazite sands for the recovery of uranium and production of RE Carbonate and on construction of the modifications and improvements in the Mill's SX building required to begin commercial REE separation in early 2024.
 The Company is actively pursuing additional monazite sands and Alternate Feed Materials for processing at the Mill.

 The Company continues to pursue additional sources of feed materials for the Mill.
 For example, a significant opportunity exists for the Company to participate in the clean-up of abandoned uranium mines in the Four Corners Region of the U.S. The U.S. Justice Department and Environmental Protection Agency announced settlements in various forms in excess of \$1.5 billion to fund certain cleanup activities on the Navajo Nation.
 Additional cleanup settlements with other parties are also pending.
-Our Mill is within economic trucking distance, and is uniquely positioned in this region, to receive uranium-bearing materials from these cleanups and recycle the contained U3O8, while, at the same time, permanently disposing of the cleanup materials outside the boundaries of the Navajo Nation in our licensed tailings management system.
+Our Mill is within economic trucking distance, and is uniquely positioned in this region, to receive uranium-bearing materials from these cleanups and recycle the contained U_3O_8 , while, at the same time, permanently disposing of the cleanup materials outside the boundaries of the Navajo Nation in our licensed tailings management system.
 There are no other existing facilities in the U.S. capable of providing this service.
 During 2019 to 2022, the Company received shipments of material generated in the cleanup of a large, historically producing conventional uranium mine located in northwest New Mexico.
 In addition to generating revenue for the Company, this project demonstrates the ability of the Mill to responsibly cleanup projects similar to those on the Navajo Nation.